k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/10_retention_period_options.md

 Get the retention period options as set in the [tdm_general_parameters](/articles/TDM/tdm_configuration/02_tdmdb_general_parameters.md) TDM DB table:

-- The retention options and the maximum number of days for data version extract are populated in the **tdm_gui_params** parameter.
+- The retention period and reservation period options are populated in the **tdm_gui_params** parameter.
-- The maximum number of days for the entity reservation is set in the **MAX_RESERVATION_DAYS_FOR_TESTER** parameter.
+- The maximum number of days for an entity reservation is set in the **MAX_RESERVATION_DAYS_FOR_TESTER** parameter.
+- The maximum number of days for a retention period is set in the **MAX_RETENTION_DAYS_FOR_TESTER** parameter.

-The retention period options contain the supported units and their default values.
+The retention period and reservation period options contain the supported units and their default values.
 For example, "Days" and "5" represent 5 days.
-This is the default number for days.
+This is the default number of days.

 The API also returns the maximum number of days that can be set for the following activities:

-- Set a retention period of an extracted data version: get the **maxRetentionPeriodForExtract** output attribute.
+- **maxRetentionPeriodForTesters** - the maximum retention period of the extracted LUIs in case a tester does not select the 'Do not Delete' option.
-- Set a reservation period of entities: get the **maxRetentionPeriodForReserve** output attribute.
+- **maxReservationPeriodForTesters** - the maximum reservation period for which a tester can reserve entities on the testing environment.

 ### API Input